aradinka/aradinka.com/data/blog/project-factor-analysis.md

 Refrence : [cortest.barlett documentation](https://rdrr.io/cran/psych/man/cortest.bartlett.html)

 Bartlett's Test of Sphericity tests the interdependence between variables that are indicators of a factor.
 This analysis intends to state that the variables in question are not correlated with one another in the population.
-Significance in this Bartlett's test must also show a value of <0.05 so that factor analysis can be carried out. ([Santoso, 2012](https://media.neliti.com/media/publications/287280-analisis-faktor-yang-merupakan-intensi-p-c8e56a3d.pdf)).
+Significance in this Bartlett's test must also show a value lower than 0.05 so that factor analysis can be carried out. ([Santoso, 2012](https://media.neliti.com/media/publications/287280-analisis-faktor-yang-merupakan-intensi-p-c8e56a3d.pdf)).

 ```r
 cortest.bartlett(cor(df), n = nrow(df))